technologiestiftung/nerdy-weeks-types-and-tools/final/tools/README.md

 }
 ```

 To make eslint format on save add this snippet to your VSCode `settings.json`.
+This can also be found under [./vscode-things/fabianmoronzirfas.settings.json](./vscode-things/fabianmoronzirfas.settings.json).

 ```json
 {